All Episodes

 You just have to stay on top of it.

-What instruments do you watch when you're manually re-entering that keep you within this narrow little window with no electronics at all?
+So what instruments do you watch when you're manually re-entering that keep you within this narrow little window with no electronics at all?

 Well, the main thing you have to do is keep the rates from building because the spacecraft is basically unstable.

-And as it starts to oscillate around the roll, pitch, and yaw, you have to crack those rates out.
+And as it starts to oscillate around roll, pitch, and yaw, you have to crack those rates out.

-But you don't have any attitude isms.
+But you don't have any attitude as much.

-Look at this.
+Look at with electric value.

-So, it's kind of like going down a curved road with a car or something.
+So it's kind of like going down a curved road with a car or something.

 In other words, you keep correcting.